pbuehler/documentation/docs/tutorials/creatingTables.md

     <div>
       DECLARE_SOA_COLUMN_FULL(Name, Getter, Type, Label);
       <div>
-        Dcelares a column of type `Name`.
+        Declares a column of type `Name`.
 The elements are of type `Type` and the function to access the column is `Getter`().
-The column is given a label `Label` which is used within the framework to identify the column.
+The column is given the label "f`Label`" which is used within the framework to identify the column.
       </div>
     </div>
   </div>